Master Python with 70+ Hands-on Projects and Get Job-ready - Learn Python

 2. Global Scope in Python

-We also declare a variable ‘b’ outside any other python Variable scope, this makes it global scope.
+We also declare a variable ‘b’ outside any other Python variable scope, which makes it a global scope.

 Consequently, we can read it anywhere in the program.
 Later in this article, we will see how to write it inside func.